-Moving Beyond the Page (MBTP) has published complete programs for homeschoolers who prefer a secular approach for pre-kindergarten through eighth grade.
+Moving Beyond the Page (MBTP) has published complete programs for pre-kindergarten through eighth grade for homeschoolers who prefer a secular approach.
 Some of their courses can also be used for ninth grade even though they are not exclusively for high school level.
 Now MBTP has introduced its first course specifically for high school with Language Arts: High School 1.

-Language Arts: High School 1 can be used for either ninth or tenth grade.
-This comprehensive language arts course teaches grammar, literature, critical thinking, and composition skills, with access to MBTP’s online spelling program included.
+Language Arts: High School 1 is a comprehensive, one-year language arts course that teaches grammar, literature, critical thinking, and composition skills, with access to MBTP’s online spelling program included.
 The course covers all of the Common Core State Standards for both ninth and tenth grade, so it can be used at either grade level.
-However, it has sufficient content for only a one-year course.
-Lessons should take about one and half hours per day to complete.
+It should take students about one and a half hours per day to complete the lessons.

-The course consists of nine worktexts plus additional required books.
-The worktexts have colorful covers, but inside pages are printed in black and white.
+The course consists of nine worktexts, each covering one unit, plus additional required books.
+The worktexts have colorful covers, but the inside pages are printed in black and white.
 Worktexts can be purchased in either print or PDF versions.
 The additional books students will need are:

 - The Only Grammar Book You’ll Ever Need by Susan Thurman